UnaiAreval/BLOC1_PRACT3_CodeQuestExpansion/README.md

 The first leter of the name must be UPPER and the rest lower.
 ## 2. Increase LVL
+The wizard can fight against monsters to earn level.
+If the wizard lose the fight then lose the same amount of level that he would earn.
+Wizard HP equals to his level and his strength equals to a dice roll output * 2.

+Monsters have a 10% posiviliti of doing a critical hit, which dose the double of damage.
 ## 3. Loot the mine
 ## 4. Show inventory
 ## 5. Buy items